 The goal of this document is to provide an overview of how to run Airy Core on your local machine using minikube.

-First install the latest version of minikube using their documentation.
-If you already have it installed make sure that it's at least on version v1.19 and upgrade it if not.
+First install minikube using their documentation.
+Currently supported versions are: v1.19.0, v1.20.0, v1.21.0 and v1.22.0.
+If you already have it installed make sure that your version is in line with the supported versions.

 Next you also need to install the Airy CLI.
 Now you can run this command, which will create a new minikube cluster on your system and install Airy core on it: